dhellmann/pymotw/PyMOTW/zipfile/index.rst

             Compressed:     75 bytes
             Uncompressed:   75 bytes

-To add compression, the zlib module is required.
-If zlib is available, you can set the compression mode for individual files or for the archive as a whole using zipfile.ZIP_DEFLATED.
-The default compression mode is zipfile.ZIP_STORED.
+To add compression, the :mod:`zlib` module is required.
+If :mod:`zlib` is available, you can set the compression mode for individual files or for the archive as a whole using ``zipfile.ZIP_DEFLATED``.
+The default compression mode is ``zipfile.ZIP_STORED``.

 .. include:: zipfile_write_compression.py
     :literal: